-Justin Turner walked onto the field after the World Series.
-Tough questions followed him off it.
+MLB investigating after Justin Turner ‘refused to comply’ with officials during celebration

 Once the news was relayed to the Dodgers’ dugout, Manager Dave Roberts pulled Turner — the oldest and longest-tenured Dodgers position player, and a popular figure often called the heart and soul of their clubhouse — before the start of the eighth inning, and Turner was placed in isolation.
 As such, he missed the final out of the Dodgers’ clincher, the joyous scrum of players on the infield and the first part of the on-field celebration.

-It was an absence that angered some of the Dodgers, with series MVP Corey Seager, the Dodgers’ shortstop, saying: “To take that away from him is gut-wrenching.
+It was an absence that angered some of his teammates, with shortstop Corey Seager, the Series MVP, saying: “To take that away from him is gut-wrenching.
 I can’t image how he feels.
 That guy more than anybody deserves to take his picture with that trophy and celebrate with us.
 That got taken away from him.
 That doesn’t sit right with me.”

 But only minutes later, Turner had returned to the field, initially wearing a mask.
 He hugged teammates, staff members and the wives and girlfriends of teammates.
 He posed near the World Series trophy for a team picture, slipping his mask below his nose and mouth and later taking it off completely.
 Directly next to him was Roberts, who was diagnosed with a form of cancer in 2010.